 - General Awareness– Here the candidates need to prepare the recent happenings around the globe.
 In SBI exams, most of the questions asked are from Current Affairs.
 There are questions asked from marketing and banking which covers the financial awareness which can be prepared by newspapers and magazines or social media.
 There is a part of negative marking which cannot be avoided as wrong answers can reduce the chances of selection.

 - Interview preparation– The marks of the interview are decided by the SBI.
 There are a certain qualifying cut-off marks for the candidates.
 The major topics need to be focused is SBI related information, Current Affairs related to finance and banking, RBI related information and other basic knowledge.

 The bank exam syllabus is almost the same for different exams conducted under the banking sector.
 Candidates can visit the linked article for detailed section-wise syllabus for bank exams.

 - Proper planning should be done by the candidates in accordance with the SBI Clerk exam pattern.

 - The topic-wise strategy should be made to proceed with the exact preparation.

 - Practice is the key to success.
 Sheer practice with determination can fetch good marks in bank exams.

 - Mock tests and online resources are helpful for preparation.

 - The negative marking process should be kept in mind before answering a question in the examination.

-The bank aspirants should have a topic-wise strategy and follow guidelines with a scheduled plan to appear for the SBI Associate exam.
-For any details regarding SBI exam, stay tuned to Byju’s.
+It is imperative for banking aspirants to have a topic-wise strategy and follow guidelines with a scheduled plan to appear for the SBI Associate exam.
+For any details regarding upcoming bank exams, stay tuned to BYJU’S.